Picovoice/rhino/README.md

 Rhino is:

-* intuitive.
+* Intuitive.
 It allows users to utter their intention in a natural and conversational fashion.
-* using deep neural networks trained in **real-world situations**.
+* Using deep neural networks trained in **real-world situations**.
-* compact and computationally-efficient, making it suitable for **IoT** applications.
+* Compact and computationally-efficient, making it suitable for **IoT** applications.
 It can run with as little as 90 KB of RAM on an MCU.
-* cross-platform.
+* Cross-platform.
 It is implemented in fixed-point ANSI C. Currently **Raspberry Pi**, **BeagleBone**, **Android**, **iOS**, **Linux**, **macOS**, **Windows**, and **web browsers** (**WebAssembly**) are supported.
 Additionally, support for various **ARM Cortex-A**, **ARM Cortex-M** (M4/M7) and **DSP cores** is available for commercial customers.
-* customizable.
+* Customizable.
 It can be customized for any given domain.

 [![Rhino in Action](https://img.youtube.com/vi/WadKhfLyqTQ/0.jpg)](https://www.youtube.com/watch?v=WadKhfLyqTQ)

+## Picovoice Console

+Announcing [Picovoice Console](https://console.picovoice.ai) support for Rhino.
+You can now use the Picovoice Console to create Speech-to-Intent contexts, add intents, and train them into Rhino models.
+The Console is a web-based platform for building voice applications.
+You can sign up for an account with your email address or with your GitHub account.

+Intents are made up of a collection of expressions, written in the "Rhino Expression Language", a straightforward way of embedding features like optional phrasing and slots to match user intent and record variables from their utterances.

+Pronunciation of phrases is detected as you edit, with no need to submit the file for processing to discover missing words.
+As with Porcupine, a missing pronunciation can typically be addressed for commercial customers.

+Models generated with the Picovoice Console may be used for evaluation and non-commerical use only.
+To use Rhino in a commercial setting, [contact the Picovoice team](https://picovoice.ai/contact.html).

 ## Table of Contents
 * [Try It Out](#try-it-out)